Strategy Synthesis in POMDPs via Game-Based Abstractions: Preliminaries

-The game is played as follows: In each step, the game is in a unique state $s \in S$.
-If it is a Player~1 state (\ie $s \in S_1$), then Player~1 chooses an available action $\act\in\acts(s)$ non-deterministically; otherwise Player 2 chooses.
+At Player~1 states (\ie if $s \in\states_1$) Player~1 chooses an available action $\act\in\acts(s)$ non-deterministically, if $s \in\states_2$, Player~2 chooses.
 The successor state of $s$ is determined probabilistically according to the probability distribution $\prob(s,\act)$: The probability of $s'$ being the next state is $\prob(s,\act)(s')$.
-The game is then in state $s'$.
+The state of the game is then $s'$.

-A path through $\pg$ is a finite or infinite sequence $\pi = s_0\xrightarrow{\act_0}s_1\xrightarrow{\act_1}\cdots$, where $s_0=\sinit$, $s_i\in\states$, $\act_i\in\acts(s_i)$, and $P(s_i,\act_i)(s_{i+1})>0$ for all $i\in\naturals$.
+A path through $\pg$ is a finite or infinite sequence $\pi = s_0 \xrightarrow{\act_0} s_1 \xrightarrow{\act_1} \cdots$, where $s_0 = \sinit$, $s_i\in\states$, $\act_i\in\acts(s_i)$, and $\prob(s_i,\act_i)(s_{i+1}) > 0$ for all $i\in\naturals$.
 The $(i{+}1)$-th state $s_i$ on $\pi$ is $\pi(i)$, and $\last(\pi)$ denotes the last state of $\pi$ if $\pi$ is finite.
 The set of (in)finite paths is $\fpaths[\pg]$ ($\ipaths[\pg]$).